syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Getting-Started.md

 ## Configure up-down

-You can edit value of DateTimeEdit using up-down button, by setting the [ShowUpDown](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~ShowUpDown.html) property to `true`.
-The up-down will appear only when the [DateTimeEditingMode](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~DateTimeEditingMode.html) is set to mask.
+You can edit value of DateTimeEdit using the up-down button by setting the [ShowUpDown](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~ShowUpDown.html) property to `true`.
+The up-down button appears only when [DateTimeEditingMode](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~DateTimeEditingMode.html) is set to mask.

 {% tabs %}